-Verified Financial Hardship means that an individual is a recipient of MassHealth, or Supplemental Security Income, or the individual's income does not exceed 300% of the federal poverty level, adjusted for familysize.
+Verified Financial Hardship means that an individual is a recipient of MassHealth, or Supplemental Security Income, or the individual's income does not exceed 300% of the federal poverty level, adjusted for family size.

 Visitor means an individual, other than an RMD agent, authorized by the RMD to be on the premises of an RMD for a purpose related to RMD operations and consistent with the objectives of M.G.L. c.
-94I,and 935 CMR 501.000: Medical Use of Marijuana.
+94I, and 935 CMR 501.000.